PBS and RPBS Section 85 Date of Supply Data

 Changes from March 2018 affecting the comparability of date of supply data

-From March 2018 the PBS and RPBS date of supply data supplied by DHS to the Department of Health (Health) contains prescription data not previously available.
-Before March 2018 DHS provided data to Health only where a prescription was fully processed by DHS.
+From March 2018 the PBS and RPBS date of supply data supplied by Services Australia (previously called DHS) to the Department of Health (Health) contains prescription data not previously available.
+Before March 2018 Services Australia provided data to Health only where a prescription was fully processed by Services Australia.
 This excluded prescriptions that had been dispensed but had not yet been fully processed, as the expectation was that once a prescription was fully processed it would become available to Health for reporting.
-From March 2018, DHS are providing information to Health on all prescriptions that are dispensed under the PBS and RPBS the day after they are dispensed, irrespective of whether they have been fully processed.
+From March 2018, Services Australia are providing information to Health on all prescriptions that are dispensed under the PBS and RPBS the day after they are dispensed, irrespective of whether they have been fully processed.
 This was done to give Health visibility of dispensed prescriptions in a timelier manner.
 However, this change in reporting has resulted in a slight increase (approximately 1.5%) in the number of prescriptions reported.
 When looking at date of supply data in a time series this should be taken into account.

 While due care was taken in producing these reports, the Department of Health provides no warranty regarding the accuracy or fitness for purpose of the data and accepts no responsibility for analysis undertaken by users.
 Users are expected to perform their own due diligence to ensure that they are correctly interpreting the data.

 The Department of Health does not necessarily endorse any particular use of this data, or any conclusions drawn from such use.

 Date of Supply Report